trufflesuite/truffle/packages/truffle-core/README.md

 }
 ```

-The `frontend` configuration allows for any number of key/value pairs, called "targets".
+The `build` configuration allows for any number of key/value pairs, called "targets".
 Each target has a file name as a key and an array of paths as the value.
 The key specifies the resultant file that the array of paths will be compiled down into.
-The paths are relative to the `./app` directory, and -- based on the file extension -- each path will be sent through a specific preprocessor.
-The only preprocessors that are shipped by default with Truffle are `.coffee` (turning CoffeeScript files into Javascript) and `.scss` (turning SCSS files into CSS). **You're not required to use CoffeeScript and SCSS**, however.
+The paths are relative to the `./app` directory, and -- based on the file extension -- will be sent through a specific preprocessor.
+Truffle ships with support for the following preprocessors:

+* `.es`     (compiles down to JS via Babel)
+* `.es6`    (compiles down to JS via Babel)
+* `.jsx`    (compiles down to JS via Babel)
+* `.coffee` (compiles down to JS via CoffeeScript)
+* `.scss`   (compiles down to CSS via node-sass).

+Even though the following five processors are available, you can still write your code using traditional extensions, like:

+* `.js`
+* `.css`
+* `.html`
+* `.json`

 Some files go through post-processing after the array of files are preprocessed. `app.js` is considered special to Truffle: If given, Truffle will inject your contracts and a few dependencies (like `web3`) so they're automatically made available to you on the frontend.
 Truffle will also set web3's provider for you based on your environment's RPC configuration.
 You can remove this post-processing step, however, if desired.
 See the Extending the Pipeline section below.